 - Soil and Sludges

 Groundwater and soil were found to be contaminated with lead, PCBs and other contaminants related to waste metal processing.
-Coming into direct contact with or accidentally ingesting contaminated soil or groundwater may have posed a potential threat to human health before EPA's cleanup action.
+Coming into direct contact with or accidentally ingesting contaminated soil or groundwater posed a potential threat to human health before EPA's cleanup action.

 Entire Site: In 1983, the site was fenced and soil samples were collected.

 From 1985 to 1987, over 11,000 cubic yards of contaminated soil were excavated and removed to an approved hazardous waste disposal facility.
 The remaining soil surface was tested to ensure protectiveness.

 Cleanup Results to Date

-The removal of contaminated soil and fencing has eliminated the potential of exposure to hazardous materials at the Jibboom Junkyard site.
+The removal of contaminated soil and fencing eliminated the potential of exposure to hazardous materials at the Jibboom Junkyard site.
 All cleanup measures have been proven effective and the site was deleted from the NPL in September of 1991.

 Potentially Responsible Parties